-Receiving notice of eviction from the council
+Notice of eviction from the council

-If you receive a notice from your council it is important not to bury your head in the sand.
+If you receive a notice from the council it is important not to bury your head in the sand.
 Get advice as soon as you can – visit advice near you to find an adviser in your area.

 If the council wants to evict you because you have been convicted of a serious criminal offence, breached an anti-social behaviour order, criminal behaviour order, noise abatement notice or have obtained a closure order, then it must give you a notice explaining the reasons why they want to evict you.
 This notice must tell you that you have a right to ask for a review of their decision to evict you.
 If you want to ask for a review you only have 7 days to do it so you must get advice quickly.